jnros/CUDA-prog/README.md

 # CUDA Learning Progression

-Progressive CUDA implementations showing CPU→GPU→threaded→blocked parallelization.
+Progressive CUDA implementations showing CPU to GPU parallelization.

 ## What it does